hexgalileo/live555-dll/README.md

 # Introduction
-Live555 is a third-party DLL used in the HxGN Connect | Video Streamer product.
+Live555 is a third-party DLL used in the HxGN Video Streamer product.